 Your secured debts cannot be more than $1,149,525.
 Keep in mind this amount can fluctuate due to inflation.
 Unsecured debts cannot exceed $383,175.
 This amount is also adjusted periodically.

 Those who want to know who can file Chapter 13 should meet with a knowledgeable bankruptcy attorney in their area.
-Together you can investigate your current financial situation and determine if you are eligible to file for Chapter 13.
+Together you can investigate your current financial situation and determine if you are eligible to file.

-For more information on Chapter 13 eligibility, contact us for a free consultation today.
+For more information on eligibility and to learn is chapter 13 is worth it, contact us for a free consultation today.